juanfernandes/juanfernandes-uk/src/notes/monthly-notes-december-2023.md

 ---
-layout: 'post'
+layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: December 2023'
+title: "Monthly Notes: December 2023"
 description: "I planned on doing lots of work on the new version of this website over the Christmas holidays, but then I bought loads of beers instead.
 Had a great Christmas and went to Nottingham for a hip hop concert."
 keywords:
   - listening